Robin Blakeway Dickens1

 Last Edited=30 Aug 2008

-William Henry Nassau de Zuylestein, 4th Earl of Rochford was born on 17 September 1717 at St. Osyth, Essex, England.1 He was the son of Frederick Nassau de Zuylestein, 3rd Earl of Rochford and Lady Bessy Savage.1 He married Lucy Yonge, daughter of Edward Yonge and Lucy Chetwynd, in 1740.2 He died on 28 September 1781 at age 64.3
+William Henry Nassau de Zuylestein, 4th Earl of Rochford was born on 17 September 1717 at St. Osyth, Essex, EnglandG.1 He was the son of Frederick Nassau de Zuylestein, 3rd Earl of Rochford and Lady Bessy Savage.1 He married Lucy Yonge, daughter of Edward Yonge and Lucy Chetwynd, in 1740.2 He died on 28 September 1781 at age 64.3

-William Henry Nassau de Zuylestein, 4th Earl of Rochford was invested as a Knight, Order of the Garter (K.G.).2 He gained the title of 4th Earl of Rochford.
+He was appointed Knight, Order of the Garter (K.G.)2 He gained the title of 4th Earl of Rochford.

 Child of William Henry Nassau de Zuylestein, 4th Earl of Rochford and Lucy Yonge